How To Use Leverage In Long-Term Investing To Increase Returns

 Also, test our leverage calculator for stocks to see how much margin you need to open your next position.

-How to structure a leveraged portfolio
+How to structure your portfolio

 How to structure a margin-traded portfolio you may ask?
 There are different ways to go about this but the main focus should always be longevity and long-term success.